joaogdemacedo/rest-api-php/README.md

   - `facility`: store each Facility.
   - `location`: store each Location of each Facility.
-  - `employees`: store each Employee of Facilities
+  - `employee`: store each Employee of Facilities
   - `tag`: store all the Tags
   - `facility_tag` (M:N table): table to store the information about all Tags of each Facility.
 - `CRUD` implemented for both _Facilities_ and _Employees_.